nickyringland/nested_named_entities/ACL2019 Paper/README.md

 ~~~~
 The first line is tokenized sentence, the second line is its corresponding POS tags, and the third line contain mention annotations.

+# Benchmark

+The system-output directory contains the output of our flat BiLSTM-CRF models which use either the outermost or the innermost mentions for training.

+paper-table.py is the script used to produce BiLSTM-CRF-BOTH (combine the outputs from these two flat models) result in Table 2 of our paper.

 ## Citing
 If you use this dataset, please cite
 ```bibtex